chipmanj/SeqSGPV/examples/two-arm-bernoulli/README.md

     $OR
     [1] 1.5

-Based on this sample size calculation, the investigator can afford 650 participants and has potential to enroll up to 800 participants.
-Outcomes are assessed within two-weeks, which is short enough to allow all outcomes to be observed before evaluating stopping rules.
+Informed by this sample size calculation, the investigator can afford at least 650 participants and up to 1000 observations.
+Outcomes are assessed within two-weeks, which is short enough to allow all outcomes to be observed before evaluating stopping rules (though with taking a 2-week enrollment hiatus).
 The accrual plan is to enroll 50 participants a month.
 The study team plans to evaluate outcomes after every 50 observations after observing the first 150 outcomes.

 ``` r
 system.time(PRISM <-  SeqSGPV(nreps            = nreps,